AndySomogyi/mechanica/docs/source/flux.rst

 :math:`\mathbf{F}^R_{ij}` are the pairwise conservative, dissipative and random forces respectively.

-The conservative force represents the intertial forces in the fluid, and is typically a Lennard-Jones 12-6 type potential.
-The dissapative, or friction force :math:`\mathbf{F}^D` represents the dissapative forces, and the random force :math:`\mathbf{F}^R` is a pair-wise random force between particles.
-Users are of course free to choose any forces they like, but these are the most comonlyh used DPD ones.
+The conservative force represents the inertial forces in the fluid, and is typically a Lennard-Jones 12-6 type potential.
+The dissipative, or friction force :math:`\mathbf{F}^D` represents the dissipative forces, and the random force :math:`\mathbf{F}^R` is a pair-wise random force between particles.
+Users are of course free to choose any forces they like, but these are the most commonly used DPD ones.

 The pairwise forces are commonly expressed as: